yazhou2019/BNTR/README.md

 #### For TLR-rescaled
 - Step 1.
 Put the generated synthetic data in ./experiments/Table_1_new/TLR-rescaled/SimResults
-- Step 2. set ./experiments/Table_1_new/TLR-rescaled as the working directory.
+- Step 2.
+Set ./experiments/Table_1_new/TLR-rescaled as the working directory.
-- Step 3. run the following code in the the command line.
+- Step 3.
+Run the following code in the the command line.
 ```markdown
 nohup  Rscript --vanilla "SimNonLin.R" > ./logs 2>&1 &
 nohup  Rscript --vanilla "ISE_SimNonLin.R" > ./ISE_logs 2>&1 &